FASAB Contact, Robin Gilliam, email@example.com, 202-512-7356

 |Insurance Programs (PDF)|

-The issuance of SFFAS 51, Insurance Programs, on January 18, 2017, effectively concluded the first phase of risk assumed.
-Please follow the progress of the next phase at the active project page Risk Assumed-Phase II.
+The issuance of SFFAS 51, Insurance Programs, on January 18, 2017, effectively concluded the first phase of the risk reporting project (formerly the risk assumed project).
+For information on the second phase of the project, please see the risk reporting project page.

 The Application of the Liability Definition project was closed in August 2011 and related research subsumed by the new Risk Assumed project.
 The Board approved the broader Risk Assumed project to: